66% of games released this year haven’t recouped Steam’s $100 registration fee: Gamalytic

 - Gamalytic has revealed that 66% of the games released this year have not recouped Steam’s $100 registration fee.

-- There were 12875 games released this year at the time of writing.
+- There have been 12,875 games released this year so far.

-The Steam Analytics chart on Gamalytic revealed that more than 60% of the games that were uploaded on the storefront from the start of this year to date haven’t reached $1000 in revenue.
-This means that the developers have not recouped the $100 they spent to have their game available on Steam.
+The Steam Analytics chart on Gamalytic revealed that more than 60% of the games that were uploaded on the storefront since the start of this year haven’t recouped the $100 Steam registration fee.
+They can receive the fee back once their games reach $1,000 in revenue.

-The largest number of games launched this year was recorded in March at 1628 games.
-As of now, aside from the current month of October, the least number of games launched in a month was 1011, which was recorded in February.
+The largest number of games launched in a single month this year was recorded in March at 1,628 games.
+As of now, aside from the current month of October, the lowest number of games launched in a month was 1,011, which was recorded in February.